-This week, week 26, we’re going to delve into muscle stimulation, but from a neuromuscular assessment perspective.
-So what is it, how is it performed and what data can we derive from these assessments?
+Welcome to week 26, and today we’re going to delve into stimulating muscle and from a neuromuscular assessment perspective.
+So what is muscle stimulation, how is it performed and what data can we derive from these assessments?

 I spent a great deal of time during my PhD developing a new technique for the assessment of hamstrings neuromuscular performance via magnetic stimulation, so it’s a topic that I have a great interest in and one that I can hopefully start to unpack for you.